LalchandShivraj/Amazon_Vine_Analysis/README.md

 The percentages of Vine reviews that were 5-stars and the percentage of non-Vine reviews that were 5-stars are almost identical, suggesting there is NO BIAS in the reviews.
 However the number of Vine reviews is low and may be different over a larger number of reviews.

-Lowering the percentage of helpful_votes filtered (>= 50%) to maybe 40% and lowering the total_votes filter (>= 20) to maybe 15 would use more rows from the dataset and produce a different result.
+Lowering the percentage of helpful_votes filtered (>= 50%) to maybe 40% and lowering the total_votes filter (>= 20) to maybe 15 would use more rows from the dataset and may produce a different result.
-This test was performed and as can be seen there is starting to be some separation in the two percentages, showing some bias on the Vine reviews.
+This test was performed and as can be seen there is starting to be some separation in the two percentages, showing SOME BIAS on the Vine reviews.

 ![Summary](https://user-images.githubusercontent.com/78666055/122580909-79745800-d024-11eb-832f-f32407af72ac.png)